andydurette/react-order-management/README.md

-# Bee site built with react
+# Order Management Site Made with React

 This is a react site portraying a fictional company box co, it uses promises to load json to create initial state and forms to adjust state.